January 18, 2016

 “80 by ’20” is a call to action put in place by the Institute of Medicine in tandem with the Robert Wood Johnson Foundation to ensure 80 percent of nurses will be baccalaureate qualified by 2020.
 By 2012, around 50 percent of U.S. nurses held a bachelor’s degree or higher.

 But some still aren’t satisfied.
 There is an ongoing debate about whether or not a BS should be required for entry-level nurses.
 So, earning a BS now could very well help you avoid professional pitfalls later in your career.

 It is also true that nurses with bachelor’s degrees enjoy a much higher earning potential.
 While the median annual salary for RNs is approximately $39,100, bachelor’s degree holders record median salaries almost double that figure ($69,000).**

 While the expanded job opportunities and increased compensation are undoubtedly attractive, we all know nurses aren’t in it solely for the job security and salaries — many nurses join the field because they want to help save and improve lives.
-Several studies have concluded that the increased proportion of baccalaureate nurses consistently results in decreased patient mortality rates.
+Studies have concluded that the increased proportion of baccalaureate nurses consistently results in decreased patient mortality rates.

 How can I balance my crazy work schedule with nursing school?

 While trying to decide if the bachelor’s degree track is the next step for your nursing career, it’s only natural to be nervous about balancing work against the added responsibilities of school.

 “Online learning is by far more convenient and flexible to an individual’s schedule,” Krump explains.
 “Distance education certainly offers convenience in a life that now demands it.”